collective/Products.Poi/Products/Poi/README.txt

 Installation and dependencies

+  Poi requires:

+    - Plone 2.1
-  Poi requires Plone 2.1 and ArchAddOn, currently from svn.
-When Poi is released, a release of ArchAddOn will be made as well.
-For PloneSoftwareCenter integration, PloneSoftwareCenter 1.0beta7 (currently from the plone2.1-integration branch) is required.
+    - ArchAddOn (currently from svn.
+When Poi is released, a release of ArchAddOn will be made as well).
+    - AddRemoveWidget

+    - For PloneSoftwareCenter integration, PloneSoftwareCenter 1.0beta7
+        (currentlyfrom the plone2.1-integration branch) is required.

 Install using Add/Remove Products as normal.
 If you want PloneSoftwareCenter configuration to be automatically configured, install PSC *first*.